MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 > ![](media/workflow720.png "Workflow phases")

 ## Data Manager Sections
-**Those include: Sources, Entities, Configuration, Enrichment and Relationships.** Completing all or most of those sections will enable you to unclock the unique insights Dynamics 365 AI for Customer Insights can provide your organization with.
-Following the Data Manager sections, we will explore sections that are used for showing and acting upon those insights (*Homepage*, *Segmentation* and *Profile*).
+**Those include: Sources, Entities, Configuration, Enrichment and Relationships.** Completing those sections will enable you to unclock the unique insights Dynamics 365 AI for Customer Insights offers.
+Following the Data Manager sections, we will explore sections that are used for viewing and acting upon those insights (*Homepage*, *Segmentation* and *Profile*).

 ## Data Manager: Sources
 In this section we will explain how to bring data from many of your sources: From CRM systems, to transactional and survey data, to clickstream, social and other data you might have.
-Connecting all your data sources and completing the Map, Match and Merge phases described below, will enable you to unlock one of the unique promises of the product - consolidating and reconciling data on your customers from multiple sources that once were disperate and conflicting.
+Connecting your data sources is the first step towards unlocking one of the unique product promises - consolidating and reconciling data on your customers from multiple sources that once were disperate and conflicting.

 - **Step One: Ingesting CRM data**: Upon clicking the *Sources* tab a pop-up screen shows up and here you should click *Get Data* for the CRM source you are using as shown below.
 Both Dynamics 365 and Salesforce are supported by the app.
-For csv files (Excel) and other sources, continue to step three.
+For csv files (Excel) and other sources, continue to step two.

 > [!div class="mx-imgBorder"]
 > ![](media/select-sources-get-data.png "Select Get data")

 - **Step Two: Identifying and ingesting additional data sources**: Upon clicking *Learn More* you will view many additional available sources.
-However, in order to locate the specific sources that apply to your organization, first identify their types which are represented in the tabs at the top of the screen (as shown below).
+For locating the specific sources that apply to your organization, first identify their types which are represented by tabs at the top of the screen (as shown below).
 Then, search for your specific sources under the relevant tabs and click *Get Data* for each one of them.
 Lastly, approve by clicking *Load Data* at the bottom right corner of the screen.
-If you wish to remove source prior to data ingestion click *Remove Data* for that source
+If you wish to remove source prior to data ingestion click *Remove Data* for that source.

 > [!div class="mx-imgBorder"]
 > ![](media/choose-data-source-menu.png "Data source menu")

 - (?) **Step Three: Data Pre-Processing**: After clicking *Load Data* the screen below will show up.
 This screen can be used to process specific data sets within your selected data sources prior to the completion of the data ingestion.
-A common example might be editing csv file datasets and in the example below the parts that are highlighted represent the following changes:
+A common example might be editing csv file datasets.
+The example shown below includes some of the changes you can apply to your data:
   - In Red: Changing a column type
   - In Blue: Removing a column
   - In Green: Replacing *NA* within a specific record with another string